-As we have mentioned previously, Remote Patient Monitoring provides patients suffering from a chronic condition, with an added level of reassurance and comfort knowing that they are being looked after while away from the doctor’s office.
-However, in addition to enhancing the patient experience, it truly enhances the level of care the doctor is able to provide that patient.
+As we have mentioned previously, Remote Patient Monitoring provides patients, suffering from a chronic condition, with an added level of reassurance and comfort.
+They know they are being looked after while away from the doctor’s office.
+Besides enhancing the patient experience, RPM can enhance the level of care the doctor can provide that patient.

 Remote Patient Monitoring, through its consistent measurements, provides the doctor with a more complete picture of the patient’s condition.
 After all, it is no secret that many patients may not tell the doctor everything (either intentionally or unintentionally).
 It also eliminates the possibility of elevated “White Coat Syndrome” readings.
-By patients taking their readings on a regular basis, in the comfort of their own home, the doctor is able to make better diagnostic decisions thanks to the data collected through Remote Patient Monitoring.
+By patients taking their readings regularly, in the comfort of their own home, the doctor can make better diagnostic decisions thanks to the data collected through Remote Patient Monitoring.

-Remote Patient Monitoring allows you and your team to take control of your waiting room- particularly in a global pandemic.
-You no longer have to worry about the patients who feel “a little off” or “just not right” and demand an appointment- and will then add to the waiting room population.
-Or, do you have a patient that is mobility-challenged, but yet, you have to insist on them coming in for an office visit to check on them regularly?
-Again, possibly exposing them to Coronavirus or other illnesses unncessarily.
-Remote Patient Monitoring gives you the answers you need – in either case- without unnecessary office visits.
+Remote Patient Monitoring allows you and your team to take control of your waiting room – particularly in a global pandemic.
+You no longer have to worry about the patients who feel “a little off” or “just not right” and demand an appointment where they may interact with the waiting room population.
+You may have a patient that is mobility-challenged, do you insist on them coming in for an office visit for regular monitoring?
+Again, possibly exposing them to Coronavirus or other illnesses unnecessarily.
+Remote Patient Monitoring gives you the answers you need without unnecessary office visits.

-Practitioners have the benefit of consistent information on their patient and their condition.
-Regularly collected measurements allow doctors and decision makers to consider medicine changes and diagnoses with a lot more information.
-Better informed treatment plans help reduce the risk of mistakes – and reducing mistakes helps to reduce liability.
+Practitioners gain the benefit of consistent information on their patient and their condition.
+Regularly collected measurements allow doctors and decision makers to consider medicine changes and diagnoses based on more information.
+Better informed treatment plans help reduce the risk of mistakes.
+Reducing mistakes means reducing liability.

 Take for example, the patient who doesn’t “feel quite right” and demands an appointment.
-Your staff obliges because they have no way to know for sure what the issue might be.
+Your staff obliges because they have no way of knowing for sure what the issue might be.
 It turns out to be nothing.
-If you had been able to call upon their measurements from the last month, they could have been reassured over the phone.
-However, on the same day, a far less demanding patient who, as it turns out, is in need of a more complex examination, calls in but is turned away.
-Why not maximize your in-office time, and potential revenue, by ensuring your appointments are being used by those who truly need them.
+If you had called upon their measurements from the last month, they could have been reassured over the phone.
+However, on the same day, a far less demanding patient who needs a more complex examination calls in but is turned away.
+Why not maximize your in-office time and potential revenue by ensuring your appointments are being used by those who truly need them?
 After all, time is money, right?

-In 2020, the quality category was worth 45% of the overall MIPS Score.
-According to MD interactive, “If you have been using telehealth to care for any of your patients and have eligible CPT codes, some may be eligible for your MIPS Quality reporting.
+In 2020, the “quality” category was worth 45% of the overall MIPS Score.
+According to MD interactive, “If you have been using telehealth to care for any of your patients and have eligible CMS codes, some may be eligible for your MIPS Quality reporting.
 If you have recently adopted or expanded the use of telehealth services in your practice, it may help you fulfill some of your MIPS reporting requirements this year.”
-Additionally, the federal government has provided a site that expands on MIPS scores and RPM in general.
+There is a federal government a site that expands on MIPS scores and RPM.

-Ultimately, enhanced patient care, increased revenue, reduced liability, and MIPS score contributions all equal true value for your practice.
-By providing your patients with enhanced care (and yourself the ability to enhance your diagnostic process), increasing your revenue stream, reducing various liabilities that may occur while operating a practice, and adding treatments that can subsequently improve your MIPS score, it is clear that Remote Patient Monitoring is truly unparalleled in the amount of value it brings to a medical practice.
+Ultimately, enhanced patient care, increased revenue, reduced liability, and MIPS score contributions combine to increase the value of your practice.
+By providing your patients with enhanced care (and yourself the ability to enhance your diagnostic process), increasing your revenue stream, reducing various liabilities that may occur while operating a practice, and adding treatments that can subsequently improve your MIPS score, Remote Patient Monitoring increases the value it brings to a medical practice.

 How do I get started?

-When you partner with Medek Health Systems for your Remote Patient Monitoring, you receive maximum value with minimal effort on the part of you and your team.
+When you partner with Medek Health Systems for your Remote Patient Monitoring, you receive maximum value with minimal effort by you and your team.
 Contact us today to learn more about how to put the Medek Remote Patient Monitoring partnership to work for YOUR patients and your staff.